Board of Directors.

 Safe Waters Community Care Inc. is led by a Board of Directors who are passionate and dedicated to helping those experiencing homelessness, social isolation and other vulnerabilities in their local area of Ulladulla.

-A mother of two, spending much of her working life helping others.
-After graduating with a Psychology degree, Sarah went on to work in homelessness services in the Shoalhaven and Illawarra areas and now also has a private counselling practice in Ulladulla.
-Sarah has also ran programs supporting men leaving prison and managed men’s and families refuges.
-In 2019, with the knowledge there were no homelessness services where she lives in Ulladulla, Sarah founded SWCC with a board of like-minded people.
+In 2019, understanding there was no supported crisis accommodation where she lives in Ulladulla, Sarah founded SWCC with a board of like-minded people.
 Spiritually led, Sarah feels deep compassion for those who are vulnerable or have lost their voice in this world.

 Chris Martin’s background is in education and drug rehabilitation.
 For 20 years Chris was head teacher of agriculture at Dubbo TAFE before taking a counselling course and establishing a residential drug rehabilitation program based on a farm, with his wife Jeanie.
 Relocating to the Ulladulla area, he became heavily involved in the SWCC founding committee, forming the SWCC board of directors.
 Motivated by his faith in God, Chris is passionate about helping people who have been damaged by life to find a better future.